FAQ about the summer residency program

 How isolated is the colony?

-Saltonstall is located 8 miles east of downtown Ithaca in the Ellis Hollow neighborhood.
+Saltonstall is located eight miles east of downtown Ithaca in the Ellis Hollow neighborhood.
 Ellis Hollow is a rural community.
 Saltonstall is comprised of 200 acres that was once Connie Saltonstall’s private property.
-There is a small shopping plaza 5 miles away.
+There is a small shopping plaza five miles away.

 Unfortunately, it is not easy to get around without a car.
 Just one bus route serves Ellis Hollow, and the schedule is extremely limited.